DarkDestry/Unity-GDG-Workshop/Docs/chapter-0.md

 # Chapter 0 - Installing Unity

 Welcome to the NUSGDG Unity workshop.
-In this chapter you will setup your project.
+In this chapter you will be installing unity.

 ## Downloading Unity